theislab/chemCPA/README.md

 ![architecture of CCPA](docs/chemical_CPA.png)

 ## Codebase overview
-Disclaimer: this is not a super readable codebase.
-Various people are working on more maintainable implementations of (chem)CPA, and it be worth waiting until CPA lands in [scvi-tools](https://github.com/scverse/scvi-tools).
+Disclaimer: Various people are working on more maintainable implementations of (chem)CPA, and it may be worth waiting until CPA lands in [scvi-tools](https://github.com/scverse/scvi-tools).
 However, this current version implements many performance optimizations (careful data-movement, disentanglement on GPU, numerically stable losses, ...) that allow for training on large datasets, like L1000.